 A: Microsoft Office can be installed on as many devices as you wish, but it can only be activated on 5 devices at the same time.
 More information about license activation and deactivation is available here: https://blogs.technet.microsoft.com/office_resource_kit/2014/01/17/office-365-proplus-multiple-devices-and-deactivation/

 Microsoft Office for Campus Owned Computers Info & FAQs

 SUNY Potsdam has entered into a Microsoft Campus Agreement license, which eliminates the need to order individual MS Office and Windows desktop licenses each time a new college-owned computer is ordered.
 The license covers all faculty, staff, and lab computers campus wide and includes all versions of MS Office (existing and future) for both PC and Mac.
 For any computer that is funded under the Student Computer Lifecycle and Faculty Computer Lifecycle programs, there will be no need to process orders for MS Office or Windows.
-When new computers arrive, the CTS Helpdesk will install the software.
+When new computers arrive, the IT Service Desk will install the software.

 For new computers that are not funded through either of these two lifecycle programs, departments will be recharged $100 when a new computer is ordered by their department.
 Not only does this new license eliminate processing time but the purchase price combined (Office + OS) is less than what departments paid in the past.
 There will be no additional cost for any future upgrades and no charge to upgrade current versions of MS Office, Windows, or MacOS on existing college-owned faculty, staff, and lab computers.

 Q: How do I request an upgrade to my installed copy of Office on my campus owned computer?

 A: Visit https://track.potsdam.edu/me and enter a ticket to request installation or e-mail firstname.lastname@example.org with your request.
 Please note that any previous version of MS Office is removed in the upgrade process.